 Wallpaper can be intimidating, I get it!
-But don’t worry… I’m here to share everything you need to know about how to hand traditional wallpaper!
+But don’t worry… I’m here to share everything you need to know about how to hang traditional wallpaper!

 If you’ve never hung wallpaper, my recommendation would be to start with doing one wall in a small space.
 My first time wallpapering I did a tiny wall in our powder room and I used peel and stick wallpaper.
 This gave me the confidence to try it again!